torvalds/linux/Documentation/admin-guide/svga.rst

 In either case, please send me a bug report containing what _exactly_ happens and how do the configuration switches affect the behaviour of the bug.

-If you start Linux from M$-DOS, you might also use some DOS tools for video mode setting.
-In this case, you must specify the 0x0f04 mode ("leave current settings") to Linux, because if you don't and you use any non-standard mode, Linux will switch to 80x25 automatically.
+If you start GNU/Linux from M$-DOS, you might also use some DOS tools for video mode setting.
+In this case, you must specify the 0x0f04 mode ("leave current settings") to GNU/Linux, because if you don't and you use any non-standard mode, GNU/Linux will switch to 80x25 automatically.

 If you set some extended mode and there's one or more extra lines on the bottom of the display containing already scrolled-out text, your VGA BIOS